 Nicknamed the “Butterfield Line” after its president, the Overland Mail ran 2,757 miles through the Southwest via El Paso, Tucson, and Los Angeles, before arriving in San Francisco.
 The trek over deserts and mountains took about 25 days, stopping only to change horses or for passengers to get food.

-However, Wells Fargo would still often use its own wagons and guards, as the Overland Mail Company forbid the shipment of any valuables.
-Noted Overland Mail historian Gerald T. Ahnert points out John Butterfield’s order No. 8 in the Overland Mail’s Special Instructions issued to employees that states “No money, jewelry, bank notes, or valuables of any nature, will be allowed to be carried under any circumstances whatever.”
+However, Wells Fargo would still often use its own wagons and guards, as the Overland Mail Company forbade the shipment of any valuables.
+Noted Overland Mail historian Gerald T. Ahnert points out John Butterfield’s order No. 8 in the Overland Mail’s Special Instructions issued to employees that states “No money, jewelry, banknotes, or valuables of any nature, will be allowed to be carried under any circumstances whatever.”

 In 1866, Wells Fargo expanded its operations again, buying, what was then, Ben Holladay’s Overland Mail Express, and consolidating all the other independent companies on what was known as the “Central Route”, to create the largest stagecoach company in the world.
 They controlled virtually all the stage lines from Mississippi to California.
 It was 1867 when Wells Fargo finally achieved the total running of a stage line with its logo actually on the side of a stagecoach.
 They placed their first order for 30 Concord stagecoaches with Abbot-Downing & Company on April 20, 1867.